benekastah/oppo/README.md

     *       ;; becomes _$asterisk_
     YO%man  ;; becomes YO_$percent_man

 Oppo has keywords and strings.
 Keywords are similar to the idea behind clojure's keywords and ruby's symbols.
-Since the basic idea is to have a unique identifier, and since javascript doesn't have a keyword concept, I just chose to make keywords translate into string literals:
+Since the basic idea is to have a unique symbolic object, and since javascript doesn't have a keyword concept, I just chose to make keywords translate into string literals:

     (= :hey-man! "hey-man!") ;; returns true, because the two expressions are equal